How is civil society involved in the Women, Peace and Security Agenda?

 The vital role of civil society, particularly women’s Civil Society Organizations (CSOs), is so important but often unrecognised, marginalized and under-valued.
 The significant work of women’s CSO in conflict situations is all the more extraordinary because they are frequently excluded from formal conflict resolution processes, political dialogue, and post-conflict peacebuilding systems, including the mechanisms and institutions responsible for the implementation of peace accords and post-conflict planning processes.

 There remains an urgency of supporting women’s organisations, advocates and women’s rights defenders in a spectrum of work related to WPS.
 Support must be political, technical and financial.
 It must include supporting and ensuring women civil society’s participation in peace processes, in all aspects of the rebuilding of judicial, security, and political institutions, and in constitution drafting.

 Women’s organisations, in contexts of conflict and post-conflict situations, are often subject to specific security threats.
-Even when participating in peace processes and in post-conflict peace accord implementation agreements, women civil society leaders and activists are subjected to intimidation and harassment, particularly in societies in which these women are playing non-traditional roles.
+Even when participating in peace processes and in post-conflict implementation of peace agreements, women civil society leaders and activists are subjected to intimidation and harassment, particularly in societies in which these women are playing non-traditional roles.
 Concerted attention must be paid to the protection of women’s groups and women human rights defenders to ensure that threats to their security do not impede their participation in conflict resolution and political processes, including transitions.